 - writing sample

 - proof of English proficiency

 Additional Application Information

-An applicant whose native language is not English must provide proof of English proficiency regardless of current residency as well as a copy of an article or research paper in their native or principal research language in addition to the English writing sample required of all students.
-The philosophy program requires a TOEFL score of at least 600 (PBT) or 90 (iBT).
+An applicant whose native language is not English must provide proof of English proficiency, a copy of an article or research paper in their native or principal research language, as well as the English writing sample required of all students regardless of their current residency.
+The philosophy program requires a TOEFL iBT score of at least 100, or 7.0 on the IELTS.

 The statement of purpose should explain the applicant's specific intent and be no more than 600 words in length.

-The writing sample must be a piece of philosophical writing, preferably a seminar paper or published article (no more than 20 pages) and not a thesis or dissertation.
+The writing sample must be a piece of philosophical writing, preferably a seminar paper or published article of no more than 20 pages and not a thesis or dissertation.